Theoretical interpretation of Pass 8 Fermi-LAT $e^+ + e^-$ data: Analysis and results

 We establish sensible values for the parameters that define the positron emission in our model by analyzing the AMS-02 positron flux \citep{2014PhRvL.113l1102A} at energies above 10 GeV.
 This is the same energy range for which the Fermi-LAT measured the $e^+ + e^-$ spectrum, and it is a choice that minimizes the impact of solar modulation on the determination of the model parameters.
 Notice that in all our analyses, solar modulation is included (a residual impact is also present at these high energies): we adopt a force-field approximation, and the Fisk potential is treated as a nuisance parameter.
 In this analysis, the relevant free parameters are the efficiency $\eta_{\rm{PWN}}$ of the PWN for emission of positrons (see Equation \eqref{Wop}), the spectral index $\gamma_{\rm{PWN}}$ (see Equation \eqref{eq:Q_PWN}), and a normalization $q$ of the secondary positron emission.

 Figure \ref{fig:AMSfit} shows the results for the best fit in the case of the MED (left panel) and MAX (right panel) transport parameters.
-Our model reproduces the AMS-02 positron spectrum, yielding a reduced $\chi^2$ $\chi_{\rm{red}}^2=\chi^2/{\rm {d.o.f}} = 0.51$ for the MED and $\chi_{\rm{red}}^2 = 0.61$ for the MAX propagation parameters.
+Our model reproduces the AMS-02 positron spectrum, yielding a reduced chi-square $\chi_{\rm{red}}^2=\chi^2/{N_{\rm {d.o.f}}} = 0.51$ for the MED and $\chi_{\rm{red}}^2 = 0.61$ for the MAX propagation parameters.
 The corresponding parameters are reported in Table \ref{tab:AMS}, while Table \ref{tab:priors} lists the ensuing priors that we will adopt in the rest of our analyses (they correspond to the $2\sigma$ intervals from the AMS-02 fit, and the priors are assumed to be flat in these intervals).
+We report in Table \ref{tab:AMS} and Table \ref{tab:priors}, respectively, the best fit values and priors for secondary and PWNe production for Kappl2015 and Genolini2015 propagation models that we will use in the rest of the paper to check how the choice of these more up-to-date propagation parameters affects our results.
 This allows us to evaluate the implications of the {\it Fermi}-LAT $e^++e^-$ spectrum, while remaining compatible with the AMS-02 (and PAMELA) measured positron flux.